satyajit-bagchi/articles/phone_data_to_ros/README.md

 ![camera_stream](assets/camera_image_1.png)

+### Sensors you can use:

+- Accelerometer(Part of the Imu message)
+- Gyroscope(Part of the Imu message)
+- Camera stream (Most useful in my opinion)
+- Illumination sensor
+- GPS(Topic published but no messages)

 ## Use cases:

 - Maybe you're playing around with computer vision algorithms without a working webcam or you want to have your camera moving rather than moving the objects in front of the camera, whatever floats your boat.
-    - If you need a camera, you have (I'm guessing), a pretty great one in your pocket, or lying in a drawer somewhere.
+    - Basicaly, If you need a camera, I'm guessing you have a pretty great one in your pocket, or lying in a drawer somewhere.

-- Maybe you have an inference network running as a node, and then you can overlay your object detections on top of that.
+- Maybe you have an object detection inference network running as a node, and you want to (because now you can) overlay your object detections on top of that.

 - Maybe you're playing around with Visual SLAM, or Sensor fusion or ROS and you just need some sensor data to play with.